NebulousCloud/helix/README.md

 [![Build Status](https://travis-ci.org/NebulousCloud/helix.svg?branch=master)](https://travis-ci.org/NebulousCloud/helix)

-Helix is a *work-in-progress* framework for roleplay gamemodes in [Garry's Mod](https://gmod.facepunch.com/), based off of [NutScript 1.1](https://github.com/rebel1324/NutScript).
+Helix is a framework for roleplay gamemodes in [Garry's Mod](https://gmod.facepunch.com/), based off of [NutScript 1.1](https://github.com/rebel1324/NutScript).
 Helix provides a stable, feature-filled, open-source, and DRM-free base so you can focus more on the things you want: making gameplay.

-Since Helix is still in active development, we'd advise you not to use it for any of your projects just yet - many things can and will change until we tweak and polish things off enough for an eventual release.

 ## Getting Started
 To start working on your gamemode, you'll need to set up a schema for Helix.
 This is a specially structured gamemode that uses Helix as its base - but instead of creating all the files and bootstrapping properly yourself, you can fork/copy the skeleton schema that has all of this done already at https://github.com/NebulousCloud/helix-skeleton.
 The skeleton contains all the important elements you need to have a functioning schema so you can get coding right away.

 ## Documentation
 Up-to-date documentation can be found at https://nebulouscloud.github.io/helix/.
 This is automatically updated when commits are pushed to the master branch.
 As it currently stands, you might find it a bit lacking.
 However, this will definitely improve over time as we continue polishing off the framework.

-If you have questions that can't be answered through the documentation, we'd recommend you check out the NutScript community since a lot of the concepts can still be applied to Helix.

 ### Building documentation
 We use [LDoc](https://github.com/stevedonovan/LDoc) to build our documentation.
 The easiest way to start building is through [LuaRocks](https://luarocks.org/).